Golden generation: Canada (2005–2016)

 Born in the mid-1980s, the Canadian national men's hockey team has had a golden generation which contributed to five consecutive IIHF World U20 Championships between 2005 and 2009, and subsequently won back-to-back gold medals at the 2010 and 2014 Winter Olympics, and gold at the 2016 World Cup of Hockey.
 Twelve players have also won the Stanley Cup and six are members of the Triple Gold Club.

-Finland (2014–)
+Finland (2014–present)

 Born in the mid- to late 1990s, the Finland men's national ice hockey team has had a golden generation of young stars.
 Finland won the IIHF World U20 Championships in 2014, 2016 and 2019.
 In the 2016 NHL Draft, three of the top five picks were from Finland.